hipposareevil/books/images/query/README.md

 ```
 This will set an environment variable *googleapikey* via docker-compose that then Spring injects into the controller.

+# Spring Boot application
+The application listens on port 8080

+# Docker
+The Docker container will expose port 8080

 # Libraries used

 * [spring boot](https://projects.spring.io/spring-boot/) for REST framework.